Cray-HPE/libCSM/README.md

 Mon Oct 10 12:39:36 CDT 2022
 ```

-Note this presumes all of the shells are available locally.
-This will become a github action as well in a future pr.
+***NOTE*** this presumes all of the shells are available locally.
+This will become a GitHub action as well in a future pull-request.